 4. What kinds of errors are usually identified through the proofreading process?

-The errors may be of different types including but not limited to identification of missing claims, clerical errors, antecedent basis, reference numeral based errors, grammatical errors, incorrect figures, incorrect claim numbering, error in claim dependencies, typographical errors, repetition of textual matter, among others.
+The errors may be of different types, which might include, but are not limited to the identification of missing claims, clerical errors such as grammatical/typographical errors, antecedent basis, reference number-based errors, incorrect figures, incorrect claim numbering, error in claim dependencies, repetition of textual matter, among others.

 5. Is patent proofreading mandatory?

-Proofreading per se is not mandatory but is highly recommended to get two eyes onto the patent specification, and improve the overall quality of the patent specification by finding out errors that might have inadvertently crept into the patent application during the drafting process.
+Proofreading is not essentially mandatory.
+However, it is highly recommended to get the patent specification cross-checked by the experts, in order to improve the overall quality of the patent specification by spotting out the errors that might have inadvertently crept into the patent application during the process of drafting.